Why do people start teaching martial arts?

 I turned them down.
 I had a full-time job at the bank.
 I had a BA in Economics and an MBA in Finance.
 I had no intention of leaving my career and no time to teach anyone martial arts.
 I advised them to go to the local community center where classes were being offered.

-Soon I received a phone call from one of the mothers saying that she is organizing a group of boys and they want me to teach.
+Soon I received a phone call from one of the mothers saying that she is organizing a group of boys, and they want me to teach.
 They arranged a place, the social hall of the synagogue.
-I turned her down again.
-She got back to me and said the parents want someone the kids can relate to and look up to, not just a teacher but also a role model, someone religious with the right values.
+Again, I turned her down.
+She got back to me and said the parents wanted someone whom the kids can relate to and look up to, not just a teacher but also a role model, someone religious with the right values.

 We began in the synagogue with six boys, I remember each and every one, I am still in touch with them all.
 I taught them what I knew best, the Oyama style of Karate.
 In time I began to incorporate what I learned here in Israel.
 Eventually we purchased uniforms and some equipment.
 Things were pretty sparse at the beginning.